vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 ### Long Rest
 A long rest is a period of extended downtime, at least 8 hours long, during which a character sleeps for at least 6 hours and performs no more than 2 hours of light activity, such as reading, talking, eating, or standing watch.
 If the rest is interrupted by a period of strenuous activity - at least 1 hour of walking, fighting, casting spells, or similar adventuring activity - you must begin the rest again to gain any benefit.

+At the end of a long rest, you regain all hit points spell slots.
+You regain up to half of your total number of Hit Dice.

 During a long rest, you must consume at least 2 pints of water and 1 ration.
 If you consume at least one sustenance, food or water, you do not gain any exhaustion.
 If you consume both food and water, you remove one level of exhaustion.

-Sleeping in Medium or Heavy Armor prevents you from reducing your Exhaustion during rest.
+If you sleep in Medium or Heavy Armor other than Hide, you are roughing it, you regain half the usual number of Hit Dice, and you are prevented from reducing your Exhaustion during the rest.

-At the end of a long rest, you regain all hit points spell slots.
-You regain up to half of your total number of Hit Dice

 You can't benefit from more than one long rest in a 24-hour period *, and you must have at least 1 hit point at the start of the rest to gain its benefits*.